Paddle Boarding in Jupiter – 5 Top Snorkeling Spots

 Squid, starfish, octopus, spotted rays and grunts are common underwater sights.
 So are graceful groupers, colorful parrot fish, lilting angelfish, tiny seahorses, snappers, damsels and more.

 Located below the Blue Heron Bridge in the Lake Worth Lagoon, the marked underwater trail gets a steady flow of crystal clear water from the Atlantic Ocean.
-The current, along with the bridge pilings, rocks and artificial reefs, brings in the variety of sea life for divers to see.
+The current, along with the bridge pilings, rocks and artificial reefs, delivers the variety of sea life.

-The snorkel trail is 200 feet offshore, accessible for beginners and experts ao this things to do in Jupiter adventure.
+The snorkel trail is 200 feet offshore, accessible for beginners and experts.

 There is no admission fee.
 Parking at Phil Foster Park is free.

-WARNING: The parking lot fills up early on weekends.
+WARNING: The parking lot fills up early, especially on weekends and holidays.

 Beautiful, beachfront and historic, the 18-acre Dubois Park on the Jupiter Inlet offers safe, relaxing snorkeling for adults and in the kiddie pool for children.
 Lifeguards are stationed for safety.
 There are also grills and a picnic area.

-After your snorkeling things to do in Jupiter adventure, check out the 1898-built DuBois Pioneer Home, one of the last remaining historic homesteads of its type in unincorporated northern Palm Beach County.
+After your paddle boarding ion Jupiter adventure, check out the 1898-built DuBois Pioneer Home, one of the last remaining historic homesteads of its type in Palm Beach County.
 “The house on the hill” is an excellent example of a self-sufficient South Florida Pioneer homestead.

 WARNING: DuBois Park fills up early, especially on weekends and holidays.